IdeaHaven/tilden/README.md

 Influence
 =========
 Influence is an open-source project to visualize campaign contributions and explore the impact of money on democracy.
-There are many web applications dealing with government transparency, but we felt they made a common mistake: because there is so much transparency data, these sites felt compelled to show it all.
-We wanted to show a smaller set of data that has been visualized in a compelling way, allowing people to more easily draw their own conclusions without injecting any partisan bias.
+Many websites offer government transparency data but we felt they made a common mistake: with so much data available, these sites felt compelled to show it all.
+It is hard to draw meaningful conclusions from a jumbled pile of numbers in bare spreadsheets.
+We wanted our app to show a smaller set of data visualized in a compelling way, allowing people to more easily draw their own conclusions without injecting any partisan bias.

 Our Team
 --------